ackie-chan/ackie-chan/README.md

 - 👋 Hi, I’m @ackie-chan
-- 👀 I’m interested in ... ethical hacking
+- 👀 I’m interested in ... coding
-- 🌱 I’m currently learning ... ethical hacking
+- 🌱 I’m currently learning ...js,python and django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...